 A tip to remember — the shorter variety carrots are best eaten fresh, while longer carrots are more suited to storing.

 Let washed carrots air dry before storing them in the refrigerator.
-Store in a sealed ziplock-style bag, and they will last for months.
+Store them in a sealed ziplock-style bag, and they will last for months.

 Freeze-drying carrots is a simple way to preserve extra harvests.
 Learn more about freeze-drying in this blog post.